 Each Air New Zealand business class seat is upholstered in off-white leather, measuring 22 inches in width and 79 inches when in lie flat mode.
 A separate black leather ottoman acts as a handy seat for a dining companion and provides storage.

-A small drop down tray is the perfect size to house a glass of champage, and the main tray table is a generous size and perfectly suitable for working on a laptop as well as dining.
+A small drop-down tray is perfectly sized to house a glass of champagne, and the main tray table is a generous size and perfectly suitable for working on a laptop as well as dining.

 Which seat should you choose in Air New Zealand 777 business class?